toltman/calculator/README.md

 # calculator
-Calculator project from the Frontend Masters course "Intro to Web Dev v2"
+Calculator project from the Frontend Masters course [Intro to Web Dev v2](https://frontendmasters.com/courses/web-development-v2/) taught by Brian Holt.
+[Here](https://btholt.github.io/intro-to-web-dev-v2/js-project) is a link to his solution.

 ## To run
 To run the calculator clone this repository and open `index.html` in your browser.